 - Money, unless it is for a school activity.

 A dress code helps set the academic tone of the school.
 Administration reserves the right to determine what is appropriate for school.
 Students whose clothing does not meet the dress code will be required to change clothing.
-This includes, but is not limited to:

 Lunch and Movement